 In a small family like mine – mother, father, one child – we had very different views of how our end of life should be handled.
 My Father’s motto was “I don’t care what you do to me ...
 I’ll be dead!”

-Quite the opposite, Gloria came up with the unprecedented directive in her family, and rare among those born in 1905, to be cremated.
-That was simple enough, but only the first of many essential steps.
-Like, for example, that the couple's ashes had to be mingled inside a biodegradable cotton bag, and that no stranger was to handle the operation; which left me in charge.
-(I did.)
+Quite the opposite, my Mother came up with the unprecedented directive in her family, and rare among those born in 1905, to be cremated.
+That was simple enough, but only the first of many directives.
 Where to scatter the ashes was next.

-When Mamá was diagnosed with terminal cancer the worn-out topic gained urgency.
-It required a terrestrial globe, wine, and detailed description of various landscapes for her evaluation.
-She soon realized that no terrestrial location was to her liking.
-She didn’t want to end up where a shopping mall or a soccer field might be built ...
+The matter required a terrestrial globe, a bottle of wine, and detailed description of various landscapes.
+She soon declared that no terrestrial location was acceptable, lest the site be developed into a shopping mall.
 “But in the Andes?
-In the Sahara? ... it won’t happen,” I assured her.
+In the Sahara?” ...
+I countered.
 “Anything can happen anywhere; out of the question,” she said.

 To be continued.